Learn how to sew a simple A-Line Sheath dress with this free Girl's A-line Dress…

 Step 1: Assemble pattern and cut out main fabric pieces.

-Download pattern here and save to your pc.
-Open with adobe acrobat reader and print from there, turning off all formatting options.
+Save the pattern here and save it to your pc.
+Open with adobe acrobat reader and print from there.
+Choose auto landscape/portrait and print actual size.

 **Important for Neck binding:**